-Featuring natural sandy beach, accommodation in reed huts without electricity, and shared toilets, resort Pine Beach Pakostane is quite unique place to spend your Croatia all inclusive holidays.
-It's back-to-nature kind of holidays that kids usually love.
+Featuring natural sandy beach, accommodation in reed huts without electricity, and shared toilets, resort Pine Beach Pakostane is quite unique place to spend your Croatia all-inclusive holidays.
+It's a back-to-nature kind of holiday that kids usually love.

 This great value for a money 3-star hotel in Tucepi, along Makarska Riviera, has an awesome seafront location with lovely views over the sea and the mountains.

-Hotel's 254 rooms are rather smallish, but tastefully decorated, clean, and comfy.
-The all-inclusive formula offers amplitude of meals, drinks, and select sport offer.
-With three meals a day, midnight and afternoon snacks, and 5 o'clock tea, you won't go hungry in the Smartline Hotel Neptun.
+Hotel's 254 rooms are rather smallish but tastefully decorated, clean, and comfy.
+The all-inclusive formula offers amplitude of meals, drinks, and select sports offer.
+With three meals a day, midnight and afternoon snacks, and 5 o'clock tea, you won't go hungry in the Bluesun Hotel Neptun.

-TUI Sensimar Makarska is Croatia all inclusive adults-only hotel.
+The all-inclusive TUI Blue Makarska is an adults-only hotel.

-A sister hotel of TUI Senismar Makarska, Adriatic Beach Resort is also located on the Makarska Riviera.
+A sister hotel of TUI Blue Makarska, Adriatic Beach Resort is also located on the Makarska Riviera.
 It's a beachfront hotel in a seaside village of Zivogosce.

-TUI Sensimar Adriatic Beach Resort is a 4-star property featuring 266 rooms.
+TUI Blue Adriatic Beach Resort is a 4-star property featuring 266 rooms.
 Some of the rooms come with a private plunge pool on the terrace.
-This makes it one of the few all inclusive Croatia honeymoon hotels.
-Other facilities include outdoor swimming pool, buffet restaurant, two a la carte restaurants, and three bars.
+This makes it a good choice if you are looking for one of the all inclusive Croatia honeymoon hotels.
+Other facilities include an outdoor swimming pool, buffet restaurant, two a la carte restaurants, and three bars.

-Bear in mind that this is a multi-level hotel with lots of steps to climb.
+Bear in mind that this is a multi-level hotel with lots of stairs.

 Dubrovnik all inclusive resorts and hotels

-In the same way, if you are looking for Dubrovnik holidays all inclusive, you'll be able to choose among a few of Dubrovnik all inclusive resorts.
+If you are looking for Dubrovnik holidays all inclusive, you'll be able to choose among few Dubrovnik all-inclusive resorts.